In The News

 Drinks Reception", Hosted by: The Australian Embassy, Monday, 17

 March 2014, Washington DC.

-- Invited to provide a DEMO on face
+Invited to represent CITeR (booth) and provide a DEMO on face

 EXPO, Ronald Regan Conference Center, Washington DC, 17-19 March